2010–11 Ashes series: Fourth Test

-Despite being the series' leading wicket-taker, Steven Finn was rested by England for the much-anticipated Boxing Day Test and replaced by Tim Bresnan, who had been with Collingwood, Broad and Swann in the T20 side that had beaten Australia in the ICC World Twenty20 Final back in May.
+Despite being the series' leading wicket-taker, Steven Finn was dropped by England for the much-anticipated Boxing Day Test and replaced by Tim Bresnan, who had been with Collingwood, Broad and Swann in the T20 side that had beaten Australia in the ICC World Twenty20 Final back in May.
 James Anderson was cleared to play after a slight side strain.
 Australia were unchanged, with Ricky Ponting also cleared to play despite a fractured little finger on his left hand.

 Strauss won the toss and elected to bowl.
 Watson was dropped twice without scoring off Anderson before Tremlett claimed his wicket.
 Tremlett later had Ponting caught behind before Anderson took the vital wicket of Hussey, who had achieved at least fifty in every innings of the series, in the last over before lunch.
 None of the Australian batsmen offered much resistance as they were bowled out for 98 before tea: their lowest Ashes total at the MCG.
 All ten dismissals were catches behind the stumps, with Matt Prior becoming the fourth English wicket-keeper to take six catches in an innings; of the remaining catches, two were taken at slip and two at gully.
 Anderson and Tremlett took four wickets each while Bresnan took the remaining two.